-When it comes to showing dogs, everyone can use a few tips to help give their classy canine a winning edge over the competition.
+Everyone can use a few dog showing tips to help give their classy canine a winning edge over the competition.
 There are many aspects to consider, from socialization and training, to grooming and ring procedure.
 Each one can make the difference between losing or winning points, so learn as much as you can!

 1. Don't Slack on Socialization